jt0dd/manifestjs/README.md

       }
     },
     traits: { // like the data property, but passed down by reference to all children of the Element
-      publisher: new Publisher() // built in by default to the first Element initiated for easy communication between Elements anywhere in the app
+      publisher: new Publisher() // built in by default for easy communication between Elements anywhere in the app },
-    },
     ready: false
 }